This fall gardening checklist will help you get ready for the gardening off-season.

 Walk around your garden beds and have a look with an objective eye.
 What would make things easier for you next spring?
 Tackle those tasks in earnest:

-- Cut back your perennials and mulch around them.
-While you are at it,.look for any foliage that is diseased and remove and dispose of this away from the compost pile
+Cut back your perennials and add some composted leaf mulch, hay, or straw, around them.
+While you are at it, look for any foliage that is diseased and remove and dispose of this away from the compost pile

 Tend to your Herbs.

 Many herbs are perennial but most of them die right back after the first hard frost.